inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - See `app/components/qr-code/management/QRCodeEditor.tsx` for form validation integration examples
    - Review `lib/utils.ts` for UUID utility functions that resolve type casting issues
    - Consult Supabase documentation for the latest API: https://supabase.com/docs/reference/javascript/introduction
+   - See `actions/analytics.ts` for examples of data retrieval and processing patterns

 This handover document should provide a clear understanding of the current state of the project and what needs to be addressed next.
 All future updates should be documented in this DEVELOPMENT_PROGRESS.md file to maintain a centralized record of development progress.